txdemelo/txdemelo.github.io/_pages/teaching.md

 In 2023, I received the [Outstanding TA Award](https://graduateschool.syr.edu/about/awards/outstanding-teaching-assistant-award/), which was granted by The Graduate School based on a faculty nomination, recommendation letters by faculty who observed my classes, solicited letters from students, and teaching material.

-Click below to see the syllabi and other materials of the courses I created.
+Click below to see the syllabi and other materials of the courses I created and taught at Syracuse.

 <div class="teachings grid">